 SecureDrop Workstation includes an updater application that runs automatically on startup, checks for Qubes and SecureDrop updates, and prompts the user to apply them if found.
 Given the sensitive nature of the system, it is critical that updates are applied when available.
-Administration should periodically check to ensure that the system rators should ensure is up to date. that users are a aware of this re equirement, and
+Administrators should ensure that users are aware of this requirement, and should periodically check to ensure that the system is up to date.